Shocking Dark

-Shocking Dark (also known as Terminator II, Terminator 2, Aliens 2, Aliennators, and Contaminator) is an Italian science-fiction film written by Claudio Fragasso, produced by Franco Gaudenzi and directed by Bruno Mattei.
+Shocking Dark (also known as Terminator II, Terminator 2, Aliens 2, Aliennators, and Contaminator) is a 1989 Italian science-fiction film written by Claudio Fragasso, produced by Franco Gaudenzi and directed by Bruno Mattei.

 Although the film was promoted as a rip-off of James Cameron's The Terminator (1984), it is primarily a rip-off of Cameron's subsequent film Aliens (1986).
 It was released in some countries as Terminator II, as it had been made two years before Terminator 2: Judgment Day (1991).

 Background

 Despite the film's original title and artwork presenting it as a sequel to The Terminator, it is not officially associated with that film.
 The plot has more in common with Aliens.
 Two years after Mattei's film came out, Terminator 2: Judgment Day (the official Terminator sequel) was released.
 Mattei's film was not released in the United States, especially under its original title due to licensing problems.